1bendzi/Text-compare/README.md

 # Text-compare
-Simple python app to compare two .txt files
+This is a simple Python app to compare two .txt files

 Inside folder "Files to compare" you'll see two .txt files:
  - demo.txt ----> inside this file you should paste text that is in Evidence file or on Corvidae (demo) page